 Once you click on the Properties option, a new window called SSRS Projects Property Page will open to configure the settings.
 The following are some of the properties in the SSRS Report Deployment section:

 - TargetDataSourceFolder: Please specify the folder name where you want to deploy the Shared Data Sourcespresent in this project.
-By Default, Data Sources is the name, but change as need.
+By Default, Data Sources is the name, but changes as needed.

-- TargetReportPartFolder: Please provide the folder name where you want to deploy the Report Parts present in this SSRS project (If any).
-By Default, Report parts are the name.
+- TargetReportPartFolder: Please provide the folder name where you want to deploy the Report Parts present in this project (If any).
+By default, Report parts are the name.

 - And, If you set this option to FALSE, Report Server will keep the Destination Dataset.
 This is the default value

-OverwriteDatasources: This property hold two options TRUE and FALSE.
-If the current project and Reporting Server has the same Shared Data Source name then:
+OverwriteDatasources: This property holds two options, TRUE and FALSE.
+If the current project and Reporting Server has the same Shared Data Source name, then: